Skip to main content

 In this example, the /settings route is removed dynamically when it's no longer required.

-Registering Routes at app startup
+Registering routes at app startup

 You can register dynamic routes during app initialization, allowing certain views to be available based on the environment or configuration at startup.